CeleroSolutions/KubernetesIntro/Docs/1 - Deploy Kubernetes.md

 az deployment group create --resource-group your-resource-group-name --template-file ./output/compiled-template.json --parameters TenantId="your-tenant-id" AdminGroupObjectId="your-admin-group-object-id"
 ```

-Replace *your-resource-group-name* with the desired name for your Azure Resource Group, *your-tenant-id* and *your-admin-group-object-id* with your Azure AD Tenant ID and Admin Group Object ID (this admin group can be any group in your tenant; permissions will be assigned to the group to manage Kubernetes.).
+Replace *your-resource-group-name* with the desired name for your Azure Resource Group, *your-tenant-id* and *your-admin-group-object-id* with your Azure AD Tenant ID and Admin Group Object ID (this admin group can be any group in your tenant; permissions will be assigned to the group to manage Kubernetes).
 Additionally, adjust other parameter values as needed from the *base.bicep* file.

 Make sure to replace the example values with your actual information.